Custom Autopilot / Fly-By-Wire

 - G/S accuracy in terms of

-- alignment to correct height (50 ft over runway threshold)
+- alignment to the correct height (50 ft over runway threshold)

 - availability down to 50 ft

-Unfortunately a lot of runways (either using Navigraph or not) have issues for LOC and/or G/S, either in terms of alignment or availability.
-On many runways you loose the LOC during
+Unfortunately, many runways (either using Navigraph or not) have issues for LOC and/or G/S, either in terms of alignment or availability.
+On many runways, you lose the LOC during

 Flight controls are not working after reload of the sim or airplane

 SimConnect.cfg is in the Documents folder of your user profile.
 An older version of Kinetic Assistant installed that file, and it's causing issues with SimConnect connection between our custom systems and the sim.

 Autopilot is oscillating on approach or in flight